 Withdrawal happens because the brain’s receptors are no longer receiving enough chemical messages responsible for regulating their normal functions.
 In opiate users, the receptors affected are the ones responsible for mood and pain management.

-During the withdrawal period, addicts go through intense mood swings, depression, physical pain, phantom pain, hot sweats, cold sweats, irregular bowel function, and even seizures.
+When the drug use stops, addicts go through intense mood swings, depression, physical pain, phantom pain, hot sweats, cold sweats, irregular bowel function, and even seizures.

-Often, an addict will not be able to endure the withdrawal symptoms and relapse back into drug use.
+Many addict are unable to endure these harsh withdrawal symptoms and relapse back into drug use.

 The Failings of Traditional Rehab